Spring into the Scrapstore Birmingham with new late night opening times

 The current booking system will be continued, so all enquirers and visitors will still need to call and book appointments on 0121 236 2917.

-BPCN staff members Josh, Emma and Derek will be on hand to assist with these visits.
+BPCN staff members Josh, Emma and Derick will be on hand to assist with these visits.

 Visit the Scrapstore Birmingham section of the website to find out more about donations, sites and opening times.

 BPCN supports NSPCC campaign with scheduled child sexual exploitation awareness-raising session

 BPCN is scheduled to hold an “awareness-raising” session surrounding child sexual exploitation on Monday 27th March at Edgbaston Grange Nursery to support the NSPCC campaign ‘Safe Internet Explorers’.

 The session, which is now sold out, is due to take place between 10am and 12pm.